Trans Visibility Takes Center Stage at Marsha P. Johnson State Park

 The slate of on-stage performers included Heavenly Michele aka La Venenosa Lady Venom and Egyptt LaBeija — and there were also poetry readings.

-A representative from the Office of Governor Kathy Hochul was also on hand to recognize the event’s organizers, Christa Nasim and Nikki Jackson, for their work.
+A representative from the Office of Governor Kathy Hochul was also on hand to recognize the event’s organizers, Christa Jagnanan and Nikki Jax, for their work.
 The event was led in part by the Brooklyn Ghost Project, a non-profit organization working to support trans and non-binary communities in New York City.

 See some photos below: